iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 ### Sign your application

 Any Confidential Computing application built previously on the [develop environment](confidential-computing/choose-your-tee-framework.md#lets-build) runs in a debug enclave, which, as warned, might be inspected.
-To prevent confidential data to be inspected, the application must run in a production enclave.
 To run your application in a production enclave, the application needs to be signed with a key compatible with the Intel® Attestation Service (IAS).
 Create this key in your [Intel developer Portal](https://api.portal.trustedservices.intel.com/).

 When the key is created (`my-signer-key.pem`), update the previous [sconify.sh](confidential-computing/create-your-first-sgx-app.md#build-the-tee-docker-image) script by :